or how PCI works , called plug and play.

 Always backup your data first.

-Google how to backup data, no lack of ideas and ways, it's vast, I use Blue-ray media BD-R and and external 3GB HDD on eSATA cable.
+Google how to backup data, no lack of ideas and ways, it's vast, I use Blue-ray media BD-R and and external 3TB HDD on eSATA cable .

-Do not cry when the HDD crashes, and all data is lost. (all HDD Fail, all do, and you will lose data)
+Do not cry when the HDD crashes, and all data is lost. (all HDD Fail, all do, and you will lose data !)
+Only you can save your data, If running W10, and your cloud is active, it too can save you from data loss.

 What does Support mean?
 (HP example)

-I'm running W10 on my PC's now, with zero HP support, but I had to force feed many missing drivers. (using the PnP PCI scanner then going to the true chip maker drivers, and getting all w10 working drivers from them, a long and tedious)
+I'm running W10 on my PC's now, with zero HP support, but I had to force feed many missing drivers. (using the PnP PCI scanner then going to the true chip maker drivers, and getting all w10 working drivers from them, a long and tedious process)